pry0cc/axiom/README.md

 **Axiom right now is perfect for teams as small as one person, without costing you much at all to run.** And by not much to run at all, I mean, less than 5 bucks a month if you use responsibly, and a free two months with my referral link below.
 Read more about the economics at the bottom.

-# InstallationThank you so much for your contribution!

 ## DigitalOcean API Key

 To obtain a Digitalocean API Key for this to work, you can sign up with my referral link https://m.do.co/c/bd80643300bd and get $100 free credit to try it out!